Tyler-Lopez/RunWithMe/README.md

 ### Safety Features

-User safety is of utmost important in RunWithMe; users publicly broadcasting where and when they will be is inherently dangerous.
+User safety is of utmost important to the design of RunWithMe; users publicly broadcasting where and when they will be is inherently dangerous.

 * Default to gender-specific broadcasting(i.e. women to women).
 * When a user broadcasts their run publicly, other users have limited access to the